sushil2601/javaScript_practise/README.md

 Ans:-
   No, you cannot directly access the DOM in Node.js.
 Node.js is a runtime environment for running JavaScript outside of web browsers, and it does not have a built-in DOM implementatio

+Q. What is the difference b/w an event object and a custom event in javaScript?
+Ans :-
+       .

+Q. How do you optimize performance in javaScript applications?
+Ans :-

+      .Debouncing and Throttling
+      .Memoization
+      .Clean up event listeners, intervals, timeouts, and DOM references properly.
+      .Lazy Load Data
+      .code splitting